At the heart of every Nightingale project is a set of principles supporting social connection, housing equity and environmental sustainability.

 At Nightingale, we believe that the residential property industry can and must do more to address housing inequality and insecurity.
 As such, we aim to pre-allocate up to 20% of our homes to community housing providers, who give affordable, long-term leases to vulnerable members of our community.

-Through priority balloting, we also allocate 20% of available apartments in each building to so-called key community contributors (e.g. teachers, nurses, social workers); individuals with a disability, carers, single women 55 and over, and Indigenous Australians and Torres Strait Islanders.
+Through priority balloting, we also allocate 20% of available apartments in each building to so-called key community contributors (e.g. teachers, nurses, social workers); individuals with a disability, carers, Aboriginal and Torres Strait Islander people, and single women, trans people and gender diverse people aged 55 and over.

 We understand that life is ever-evolving and at some stage residents may want to move on, downsize or upsize as their circumstances change.